UpendoVentures/generator-upendodnn/README.md

 ## Additional Features

+### Force Overriding of Casing using `-f` Switch
 By default, the namespace and extension names will be cased using Pascal-casing rules.
 If you'd like to override this behavior, you can add a `-f` parameter to the name.

-For example, if your company name is abcCompany, the default behavior will change the name to AbcCompany.
-In most cases, this is the intended behavior.
+For example, if your company name is `abcCompany`, the default behavior will change the name to `AbcCompany`.
+In most cases, this would be the intended behavior.
 If you enter `abcCompany -f`, the namespace or extension name will honor the casing as-is.

 ## More Documentation